The Top 10 politicians’ doctorates | John Rentoul

 No room, then, for: “British military planning for post-war strategic defence, 1942-47”, Julian Lewis, Conservative MP; “Building capacity for community economic development: the case of the Kat river valley, South Africa”, Peter Kyle, shadow Northern Ireland secretary; “An analysis of value theory, the sphere of production and contemporary approaches to the reorganisation of workplace relations”, Jon Cruddas, Labour MP; “Civic thought in Britain, c 1820-c 1860,” Tristram Hunt, former Labour MP; “The enforcement of the penal statutes at the Court of Exchequer c 1558-c 1576,” David Lidington, Conservative former cabinet minister.

-I think Tony Blair’s first cabinet holds the record, with six PhDs: Gordon Brown (above), David Clark (Sheffield), Jack Cunningham (Durham, chemistry), Mo Mowlam (Swiss referendums, Iowa, political science), Chris Smith (Coleridge and Wordsworth, Cambridge, English) and Gavin Strang (genetics of pig fertility, Edinburgh, agricultural science).
+I think Tony Blair’s first cabinet holds the record, with six PhDs: Gordon Brown (above), David Clark (the Labour Party in Colne Valley, 1891-1907, Sheffield, history), Jack Cunningham (Durham, chemistry), Mo Mowlam (Swiss referendums, Iowa, political science), Chris Smith (Coleridge and Wordsworth, Cambridge, English) and Gavin Strang (genetics of pig fertility, Edinburgh, agricultural science).

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here